 “And, yeah, I’m incredibly complicated and I’m filled with anxiety and all sorts of stuff, but it’s amazing because I’m able to hide it.

 “For example, I have horrible stage fright, and people always say they can’t tell.
 I think for a lot of my life I’ve been able to process negative things in a positive way.

 “I’ve been so blessed in my life in so many ways.
 I’ve had a lot of really traumatic or strange things happen to me, but I wake up every day and feel so grateful and lucky to be doing what I’m doing.”

-From article [Interview mag., April 2007, posted on Lovely Liv Tyler site]: Liv Tyler – Rebel in reverse.
+From article in Interview magazine, April 2007, posted on Lovely Liv Tyler site: Liv Tyler – Rebel in reverse.